Updated: June 2025

 To associate an Elastic IP to the DNS website name, go back to AWS ‘Route 53’ service and click on ‘Hosted Zones’.
 Select the ‘Domain name’ corresponding to the website (e.g., ‘seattlehobbies’).

 To associate an Elastic IP to the DNS website name, create an ‘A’ record for the hosted zone.
-Click on ‘Create record’, select ‘Simple routing from the array of choices’ and click ‘Next’.
-Since this is a simple example, click on ‘Define a simple record’.
-As shown in the screenshot below, leave ‘Record name’ blank, choose endpoint under ‘Value/Route traffic to’, and enter the Elastic IP address (e.g., 44.242.122.237).
+Click on ‘Create record’, select ‘Simple routing’ from the array of choices’ under ‘Routing policy’.
+Leave ‘Record name’ subdomain blank.
+Under ‘Value’, enter the Elastic IP address (e.g., 44.247.136.248).
 Record type should be ‘A – Routes traffic to an IPv4 address and some AWS resources’.
-Click on ‘Define simple record’ and click on ‘Create records’.
+Click on ‘Create records’.

 In addition, the Elastic IP needs to be associated with the ‘www’ sub-domain of the DNS website name.
 Repeat the steps above, but fill in ‘Record name’ with ‘www’ as shown in the screenshot below: